liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

-If you are experiencing slow compilation, you can move the definition of your mock class' constructor and destructor out of the class body and into a `.cc` file.
+If you are experiencing slow compilation, you can move the definition of your mock class' constructor and destructor out of the class body and into a `.cc` m_files.
 This way, even if you `#include` your mock class in N files, the compiler only needs to generate its constructor and destructor once, resulting in a much faster compilation.